 Future Generations VCT's financial assets include investments in unquoted equity securities which are not traded on a recognised stock exchange and which generally may be illiquid.
 As a result, Future Generations VCT may not be able to realise some of its investments in these instruments quickly at an amount close to their fair value in order to meet its liquidity requirements, or to respond to specific events such as deterioration in the creditworthiness of any particular issuer.
+Listed money market funds are considered to be readily realisable as they are of high credit quality as outlined above.

 Future Generations VCT's liquidity risk is managed on a continuing basis by the Portfolio Manager in accordance with policies and procedures laid down by the Board.
-Future Generations VCT's overall liquidity risks are monitored on a guarterly basis by the Board.
+Future Generations VCT's overall liquidity risks are monitored on a quarterly basis by the Board.

 Future Generations VCT maintains sufficient resources in cash to pay accounts payable and accrued expenses.
-At 30 June 2022 these resources were valued at £29,826,000.
+At 30 June 2023 these resources were valued at £20,292,000 (2022: £29,826,000).

-14. Post balance sheet events
+16. Post balance sheet events